Skip to content

 Detection Metrics

-Monitors the number of logs containing the specified keywords in the log list over a certain period for the designated detection object.
+Monitor the number of logs containing the set keyword that appear in the specified log list over a certain period of time.

 Field Description

-Index The index associated with the current detection metric.
+Indices The index to which the current detection metric belongs.

-⚠ After setting indexes under Logs > Index, when selecting "Logs" as the data source for chart queries, you can choose logs from different indexes.
-The default index is default.
+⚠ After setting the index under Logs > Indices, when selecting "Logs" as the data source for chart queries, you can choose the log content corresponding to different indices.
+By default, it is the default index.

-Source The data source for the current detection metric, supporting selection of all (*) or a specific data source.
+Source The data source for the current detection metric, supporting selection of all (*) or specifying a single data source.

 Keyword Search Supports keyword search

-Filter Conditions Filters the detection metric data based on tags associated with the metric, limiting the scope of detected data; supports adding one or more tag filters; supports fuzzy matching and non-matching filter conditions.
+Filter Conditions Filters the data of the detection metric based on the labels of the metric, limiting the scope of detected data; supports adding one or more label filters; supports fuzzy matching and fuzzy non-matching filter conditions.

-Aggregation Algorithm Defaults to *, corresponding function is count.
+Aggregation Algorithm Default selected is “*”, corresponding function is count.
 If another field is selected, the function automatically changes to count distinct (counts the number of data points where the keyword appears).

-Detection Dimensions Any string type (keyword) fields in the configuration can be chosen as detection dimensions.
-Currently, up to three fields can be selected as detection dimensions.
-By combining multiple detection dimension fields, a specific detection object can be determined.
-Guance will evaluate whether the statistical metric for a given detection object meets the threshold conditions, generating an event if the conditions are met.
+Detection Dimensions Any string type (keyword) fields in the configured data can be chosen as detection dimensions, with currently up to three fields supported for selection.
+By combining multiple detection dimension fields, a specific detection object can be determined, and the system will determine whether the statistical metric for a given detection object meets the threshold for triggering an event.
+If it does meet the condition, an event is generated.

-* (For example, choosing detection dimensions host and host_ip would result in a detection object like {host: host1, host_ip: 127.0.0.1}.
-When the detection object is "Log", the default detection dimensions are status, host, service, source, filename.)
+* (For example, if the detection dimensions host and host_ip are selected, then the detection object could be {host: host1, host_ip: 127.0.0.1}.
+When the detection object is "log", the default detection dimensions are status, host, service, source, filename.)

-Query Method Supports simple queries and expression queries.
-If the query method is an expression query and contains multiple queries, the detection object remains the same across queries.
-For example, if expression query A's detection object is "Log", then expression query B's detection object is also "Log".
+Query Method Supports simple query and expression query.
+If the query method is an expression query and involves multiple queries, the log detection object remains the same.
+For instance, if the detection object of expression query A is "log", then the detection object of expression query B is also "log".

 Trigger Conditions

-Set trigger conditions for different alert levels: you can configure any one of critical, major, minor, or normal.
+Set trigger conditions for alert levels: You can configure any one of the following trigger conditions: urgent, critical, warning, normal.

-Configure trigger conditions and severity levels; if the query results contain multiple values, any value meeting the trigger condition will generate an event.
+Configure the trigger conditions and severity level.
+When the query result contains multiple values, any value that meets the trigger condition will generate an event.

 For more details, refer to Event Level Description.

-If Continuous Trigger Evaluation is enabled, you can configure the number of consecutive evaluations required to trigger an event again.
+If continuous trigger judgment is enabled, you can configure the conditions to take effect after multiple consecutive judgments, triggering the generation of events again.
 The maximum limit is 10 times.

 Alert Levels

-2. Normal (Green): Based on configured detection count, as follows:
+2. Alert Level Normal (Green): Based on the configured number of detections, as follows:

-3. Each execution of a detection task counts as 1 detection, e.g., if [Detection Frequency = 5 minutes], then 1 detection = 5 minutes.
+• Each execution of a detection task counts as 1 detection, e.g., if detection frequency = 5 minutes, then 1 detection = 5 minutes;

-4. You can customize the detection count, e.g., if [Detection Frequency = 5 minutes], then 3 detections = 15 minutes.
+• You can customize the number of detections, e.g., if detection frequency = 5 minutes, then 3 detections = 15 minutes.

 Level Description

-Normal After the detection rule takes effect, if critical, major, or minor events occur, and the data returns to normal within the configured custom detection count, a recovery alert event is generated.
+Normal After the detection rule takes effect and generates urgent, critical, or warning abnormal events, if the data detection results return to normal within the configured custom number of detections, a recovery alert event is generated.

-⚠ Recovery alert events are not subject to Alert Mute restrictions.
-If no recovery alert event detection count is set, the alert event will not recover and will remain in the Events > Unrecovered Events List.
+⚠ Recovery alert events are not subject to alert muting restrictions.
+If no recovery alert event detection count is set, the alert event will not recover and will continue to appear in the Events > Unrecovered Events List.

-2. Evaluate the query results for the most recent minutes within the detection interval as 0; the query results will then be compared against the thresholds configured in the Trigger Conditions to determine if an anomaly event should be triggered.
+2. Linking with the detection interval time range, judge the query results of the most recent minutes for the detection metric, treat the query result as 0; at this point, the query result will be compared again with the thresholds configured in the trigger conditions above to determine whether to trigger an anomaly event.

 Information Generation

-Enabling this option generates "Information" events for detection results that do not match the above trigger conditions.
+Enabling this option will generate "information" events for detection results that do not match the above trigger conditions and write them into the system.

-Note: When configuring trigger conditions, data gaps, and information generation simultaneously, the following priority applies: Data Gap > Trigger Condition > Information Event Generation.
+If trigger conditions, data gaps, and information generation are configured simultaneously, the following priority applies for triggering: data gap > trigger condition > information event generation.

 Feedback